Strength In Numbers: Four Types Of Group Therapy

 Therapy groups provide multiple benefits when you're seeking help

-If you are only familiar with individual therapy, you may be asking yourself, “is group therapy effective?”
-There are various reasons why people opt to participate in group therapy instead of individual therapy.
+If you’re only familiar with individual therapy, you may ask yourself, “Is group therapy effective?”
+There are various reasons why people opt to participate in group therapy instead of, or in addition to, individual therapy.

-A sounding board and a great support system are some of the biggest perks of group therapy, as they can help a lot with mental health.
-The benefits of different types of group therapy for treating specific mental health concerns have been widely reported in peer reviewed studies, with evidence supporting the belief that routine practice of group therapy can lead to significant improvements in symptoms for patients with depression, anxiety (especially social anxiety), stress disorder, PTSD, and other mental health conditions.
+A sounding board and a great support system are some of the biggest perks of group therapy, as they can often be helpful for mental health.
+The benefits of different types of group therapy for treating specific mental health concerns have been widely reported in peer-reviewed studies, with evidence supporting the belief that routine practice of group therapy can lead to significant improvements in symptoms for patients with depression, anxiety (especially social anxiety), stress disorder, PTSD, and other mental health conditions.

-Research into group therapy models and interpersonal process groups has shown that it helps normalize health care problems that people are facing, by making them aware that others face similar struggles.
-Different types of group therapy are also valuable in the installation of hope through the group environment people can see themselves and others recover from problems and improve.
-Group treatment can help people find a sense of community and spend time outside of their home when they might not otherwise have the opportunity to do so.
-These are powerful ingredients in helpful therapy.
+Research into group therapy models and interpersonal process groups has shown that they help normalize healthcare problems by assisting people to see that others face similar struggles.
+Different types of group therapy are also valuable in installing hope through the group environment, where people can see themselves and others recover from problems and improve.
+Group treatment can help people find a sense of community and spend time outside of their homes when they might not otherwise have the opportunity to do so.
+These can be potent ingredients in helpful therapy.

 The number of sessions will also differ depending on the kind of therapy a person opts for.
-And there are open or closed groups; an open group allows new participants and closed groups don’t.
-So, it’s important that you discuss your details with your healthcare provider or therapist to help you figure out what types of group therapy and interpersonal group dynamics are the best for you.
+There are open or closed groups; an open group allows new participants, and closed groups don’t.
+So, it’s important that you discuss your details with your healthcare provider or therapist to help you figure out what types of group therapy and interpersonal group dynamics are best for you.

 Getty/Luis Alvarez